Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 Security has increasingly become a central player in business decision making.
 Still, many CEOs seem to have been hedging their bets, either through cyber insurance plans or simply minimizing the problem to their peril.
 But due to the damage resulting from the Change Healthcare incident, cyber might catapult to become the most important issue in the hearts and minds of business leaders today.

 In the aftermath of the Change Healthcare cyber attack, the government campaign for stricter compliance will take on even more importance.
-We can expect more stringent regulation, tiger controls, and stiffer penalties for non-compliance, which comes as no surprise as the stakes have never been higher.
+We can expect more stringent regulation, tighter controls, and stiffer penalties for non-compliance, which comes as no surprise as the stakes have never been higher – for regulators trying to oversee systemic risk, for providers struggling to stay open, and for individual patients simply trying to verify whether a Change Healthcare contact or Change Healthcare number in front of them is truly safe to trust.